- What Constitutes a Bias Incident?

 - You can use the online report form that is available.
 Once you have completed and submitted the online form, you will be contacted by a member of the Marquette community who serves as a representative of the Bias Report and Support System Team.

-- You may submit a phone report by calling the Executive Director for Diversity and Inclusion, Dr. William Welburn at (414) 288-8028 during business hours.
+- You may submit a phone report by calling the Vice President for Inclusive Excellence, Dr. William Welburn at (414) 288-8028 during business hours.
 If you choose to leave a message, your call will be returned at the earliest possible time during the next business day.

 - An in-person report can be made by scheduling a meeting with Dr. Welburn by emailing email@example.com.